 Learn more about chorkies.

 The toy poodle has been around since at least the 17th century when they were known as sleeve dogs.
-This breed usually measures between 5-and-10-inches tall and weigh 6 to 10 pounds, and produces the fifth smallest dog in the world.
+This breed usually measures between 5 and 10 inches tall and weigh 6 to 10 pounds, and produces the fifth smallest dog in the world.

 The American Kennel Club says that this dog can live between 10 and 18 years.
 It is the smallest of the three types of poodles that the club recognizes.
 A variety of colors are possible, including blues, grays, silvers, browns, cafe-aulaits, apricots and creams, but the dog should be one color over its entire body.